 Here again, as an H-1B worker, you need to do some extra planning if you're considering some type of sabbatical.
 If the time away from work will be outside the U.S., you don't need to worry about maintaining status, because you won't be here.
 Rather, you'll simply want to document your departure with copies of travel itineraries, plane tickets, and passport entry/exit stamps.
 Any time you spend outside the U.S. can be "recaptured" and added to the otherwise applicable six-year maximum stay in H-1B status.

 If you will be remaining in the United States, it could be a bit more challenging.
-There is no clear guidance on whether you could maintain lawful H-1B status during a prolonged absence from work, even if your employer approved it.
+There is no clear guidance on whether you could maintain lawful H-1B status during a prolonged absence from work, even if your employer approved it and it is a benefit offered to all employees.
 As mentioned above, the H-1B visa is a work visa and is not meant for sabbaticals.
 The challenge could arise when your employer files the next H-1B petition.
 USCIS could determine that you did not maintain H-1B status and therefore deny the request to extend your status.
 It then most likely would be an uphill battle to get back into lawful H-1B status.

-In theory, it may be possible to apply to USCIS change to visitor status to hike the Appalachian Trail as a tourist, for example.
+In theory, it might be possible to apply to USCIS to change to B-2 visitor status, for example if you wanted to hike the Appalachian Trail as a tourist.
 In practice, however, it's unclear at best how USCIS would view such an application.
 Depending upon the length of the leave and your financial reserves, USCIS could deny the change of status application out of concern that you won't be able to support yourself.
 Also, the change of status application can take several months to process.
-If you're out on the trail with no mail or Internet access, USCIS may send a request for evidence (RFE) or denial, and you'd have no way of knowing about it.
+If you're out on the trail with no mail or Internet access, USCIS might send a request for evidence (RFE) or denial, and you'd have no way of knowing about it.